AthanorLabs/atomic-swap/docs/rpc.md

 ## websocket subscriptions

 The daemon also runs a websockets server that can be used to subscribe to push notifications for updates.
-You can use the command-line tool `wscat` to easy connect to a websockets server.
+You can use the command-line tool `wscat` to easily connect to a websockets server.

 ### `swap_subscribeStatus`